exasol/public-knowledgebase/Support-and-Services/monitoring-service-faq.md

 ## How does it work

-The Monitoring Service is a generic implementation using open source tools.
+TExasol's Cloud Monitoring is a generic implementation using open source tools.
 On each node, Exasol Support installs monitoring agents which then collect relevant monitoring information from the system and the database.
 The Agent then sends the information to Exasol's central harvester and transforms and saves the data.
 Exasol Support has access to a variety of Grafana dashboards which are built on top of this information for speedy troubleshooting and incident alerting.
 The monitoring stack includes the following features:

 - no single point of failure
 - easy and secure connectivity